x89/Shreddit/README.md

 password=
 ```

+**You must provide values for each of these.** As strange as it may seem to provide both a username/password pair *and*
+a client id/secret pair, that is how the Reddit API does "OAuth" script applications.

 Username and password are simply your Reddit login credentials for the account that will be used.
 However, to obtain the
 client ID and secret, follow these steps (taken from
 [PRAW documentation](http://praw.readthedocs.io/en/latest/getting_started/authentication.html#script-application)):